garden-io/garden/docs/reference/module-types/jib-container.md

 # implementations.
 extraFlags:

+# Specify the platforms to build the image for.
+This is useful when building multi-platform images.
+# The format is `os/arch`, e.g. `linux/amd64`, `linux/arm64`, etc.
+platforms:

 # Specify the image name for the container.
 Should be a valid Docker image identifier.
 If specified and the module
 # does not contain a Dockerfile, this image will be used to deploy services for this module.
 If specified and the
 # module does contain a Dockerfile, this identifier is used when pushing the built image.